ferdil/cordova-plugin-fcm/README.md

 ##Usage

 :warning: It's highly recommended to use REST API to send push notifications because Firebase console does not have all the functionalities. **Pay attention to the payload example in order to use the plugin properly**.
-You can also test your notifications with the free testing server: https://cordova-plugin-fcm.appspot.com

 ####Receiving Token Refresh